 One of the simplest pleasures of summer is the freedom to kick back, kick off your shoes and let the warm breeze whisper through your toes.
-The Portland Clinic foot and ankle specialist, Dr. Antonia McClune, fully approves of happy feet.
+Our Foot and Ankle Department fully approves of happy feet.
 Here in the Northwest, where summer always feels too short, we should embrace every laid-back, blissful barefoot moment.
 But when it’s time to get moving, make sure you slide those toes into some comfy, supportive shoes.

 Walking around in bare feet, thin sandals or flip flops all day won’t keep your feet happy in the long run.
 It can put you at higher risk for heel and forefoot pain, stress fractures and other problems that could seriously sideline your summer plans.
 Four injuries, in particular, spring up more often in the summer, when poor footwear and increased activity put extra stress on the feet:

-To avoid injuries like these, Dr. McClune recommends four smart steps for happy feet:
+To avoid injuries like these, we recommend four smart steps for happy feet:

 Do calf stretches: Daily calf stretches may be the single best thing you can do to prevent foot pain.
 To do a calf stretch, stand facing a wall, hands flat on the wall, arms straight in front of you.
 With one foot forward and the other back (as though you’ve just taken a stride forward), slowly bend your front leg, keeping your back leg straight and both heels flat on the floor, until you feel a gentle stretch.
 Hold for 15-30 seconds, then switch legs.